-The investigators in the Criminal Investigations Division are divided into 2 geographic units.
+The investigators in the Criminal Investigations Division are generally divided into two units.

 These types of cases are very time consuming to investigate and to prosecute.
 In most sex crimes, child cruelty, death investigation, assaults, and murder cases, numerous interviews and crime scene searches must be conducted.
 Search warrants, court orders, neighborhood canvass, and other investigative processes may also be necessary depending upon the individual case.

-Additionally, both units investigate crimes against property such as burglary, theft, criminal damage, auto-theft, and any other crime involving property.
+This team is responsible for investigating crimes such as burglary, theft, criminal damage, auto-theft, and any other crime involving property.
 The unit has investigators specially trained in the fields of tracking stolen vehicles as well as identity theft.

-The investigators review police reports generated by patrol officers and help in developing leads in those cases.
+As with the Persons Unit, property investigators also review reports generated by patrol officers and help in developing leads in those cases.
 Many times a suspect is involved in more than one crime, and the investigator will attempt to link that suspect with any other crimes they may have been involved in.
 They also coordinate with investigators from other agencies in order to identify suspects and coordinate efforts across jurisdictional boundaries.